 Monitoring Salmon Populations

 The rotary screw trap in the river between March and June each year, at river mile 1.4 near the “White Salmon ponds,” which are old, cement, fish-rearing raceways.
 The site is about 0.6 miles downstream of the Powerhouse and Old Skamania Bridge, also called the Burnt Bridge.
-Warning signs have been installed upstream of the trap location to alert boaters.
+Warning signs were installed upstream of the trap location to alert boaters.